trinodb/trino-go-client/README.md

 * the result of `trino.TimeTz(hour, minute, second, nanosecond, location)` - passed to Trino as a time with a time zone
 * the result of `trino.Timestamp(year, month, day, hour, minute, second, nanosecond)` - passed to Trino as a timestamp without a time zone

+We can also implement driver.Valuer interface to return data of types above.

 It's not yet possible to pass:
 * `nil`
 * `float32` or `float64`